 In 1550 the priory was sold to Sir Thomas Chaloner who lived in the west range, before building a new home on priory land to the southwest.
 Later generations of the family cleared away the cloister buildings and much of the church, to create formal gardens, selling off or reusing the stone.
 The east wall of the church was kept as a landscape feature and the cloister became a bowling green.

-The site is still owned by the Chaloner family and is managed by English Heritage and Redcar & Cleveland Borough Council.
+The site is still owned by the Chaloner family and is managed by English Heritage.

 The immaculately maintained grounds are open to the public with the ruins and surrounding lawns offering peace and tranquillity only yards away from the bustling town centre.